See also: Becoming an Assembly Member (Wales)

-The Candidates' Department will be happy to hear from anyone who is considering standing as a parliamentary candidate at any time.
-To get on the Approved List of Conservative Candidates, you must pass the Parliamentary Assessment Board (PAB), which run throughout the year, usually up to about a year before a General Election but the Candidates' Department can give you the current situation.
+The Candidates' Department will be happy to hear from anyone who is considering standing as a parliamentary candidate (England or Scotland) or Assembly Member (Wales).
+To get on the Approved List of Conservative Candidates, you must pass the Parliamentary Assessment Board (PAB), which run throughout the year, usually up to about a year before an election but the Candidates' Department can give you the current situation.

 Prospective Parliamentary Candidates (PPCs) are chosen by constituencies from any time from 2-3 years before an election, up until a few months before - but you must be on the Party's approved candidate's list (i.e. have passed the PAB) before you can apply for any seat.